How to Accept Crypto Payments on Your Website (Complete Guide)

 What about price volatility?

-Using a payment gateway like PayCoinPro, the invoice locks in the crypto amount at the time of creation.
-The customer knows exactly how much to send, regardless of market movements.
+PayCoinPro locks in the crypto amount when you create the invoice.
+Your customer knows exactly what to send, regardless of market changes.

 Do I need to handle crypto myself?

-No. With PayCoinPro, funds are credited to your merchant balance in the cryptocurrency received.
-You can withdraw to your own wallet whenever you want.
+No. Funds go to your merchant balance in the cryptocurrency received.
+Withdraw to your own wallet whenever you want.

 What if a customer underpays?

-PayCoinPro handles partial payments.
-The invoice status updates to reflect the amount received, and you can decide how to proceed.
+PayCoinPro tracks partial payments.
+The invoice updates to show the amount received, and you decide how to proceed.

 - Create your free PayCoinPro account